History of Candace Parker in Timeline

 November 13, 2008: Marriage to Shelden Williams

-On November 13, 2008, Candace Parker married Shelden Williams, who played college basketball at Duke University and in the NBA.
+On November 13, 2008, Candace Parker married Shelden Williams, a former college basketball player at Duke University and NBA player, marking the beginning of their marriage.

-In 2008, Candace Parker won her first gold medal with Team USA at the Olympics, as the USA beat Australia 92–65.
+In 2008, Candace Parker played for Team USA and won her first gold medal as the USA defeated Australia 92–65.

 2008: Second National Championship with Tennessee

-In 2008, Parker led the Tennessee team to their second consecutive national championship.
+In 2008, Parker led Tennessee to their second consecutive national championship, and was named the Final Four's most outstanding player for the second time.

 On July 5, 2009, Parker played her first game back from maternity leave.